beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 # Assumptions

-Nova uses a *shared storage* for storing VM instance data, thus supporting *live migration* of VMs.
+- Nova uses a *shared storage* for storing VM instance data, thus supporting *live migration* of VMs.
+- All the compute hosts must have a user, which is enabled to switch the machine into the sleep mode, or "Suspend to RAM".
+This user is used by the global controller to connect to the compute hosts using SSH and switch them into the sleep mode when necessary.

 # Design